Hungry Healthy Happy

 Instructions

-• Mix the paneer with the tikka paste.
+• Mix 100 g Paneer with 2 tablespoon Tikka paste.
 Cover and leave to marinade for 30 minutes.

-• Heat the oil in a pan over a medium heat.
+• Heat 1 tablespoon Olive oil in a pan over a medium heat.
 Add the marinated paneer and cook until the edges become crispy (about 5 minutes), making sure to cook every cube on each side.

-50 g Plain yogurt, 1 tablespoon Mint sauce
+• Mix 50 g Plain yogurt and 1 tablespoon Mint sauce together.

 • You could make the wrap more filling by adding some rice or chickpeas.